What is the time commitment involved for being a mentor or mentee?

 What is the process for matching?

-Your externship opportunity will be available for students to view online and beginning on January 20, 2017 students will have the opportunity to apply for individual externships.
+Your externship opportunity will be available for students to view online beginning in December students will have the opportunity to apply for individual externships.
 You will be contacted when the student application process is completed.
 You will be able to view all of your applications and rank each student who applied to your externship.
 Once all rankings are submitted, we will run matches and contact alumni and students to notify them whether they have been matched.
 Students will be responsible for contacting alumni to set a date for the event.

 Must I consider the student to be a potential employee?

 No. NEXT is not about hiring students for a job or internship.
-However, if you are impressed with the student(s), you may inquire about his or her interest in any available positions at your organization.
+However, if you are impressed with the student(s), you may inquire about their interest in any available positions at your organization.
 If you wish, you may keep in contact with the student(s) after the externship is over.

 Student mentees -- do I need to attend an in-person orientation session?

 No. When the program first launched we required student mentees to attend an in-person orientation session but we no longer require that.
 Student mentees are only required to watch a 10-minute online orientation as part of the registration process.

 Alumni mentees -- do I need to attend an orientation session?